Jam851/VS-Code-Files-3-Months/BASICS OF MYSQL/Basic_Commands.md

-//You cannot have duplicate column names in a table.
+1. You cannot have duplicate column names in a table.

 # Databases
 SHOW DATABASES;